pranavlonari/Ecommerce-Backend/README.md

 # E-Commerce Backend API

-This is a backend API for an e-commerce application.
-It provides functionalities to manage users, categories, products, and carts.
-The API is built using Node.js, Express, and MongoDB.
+This project is a backend API for an e-commerce application.
+It provides essential functionalities to manage users, categories, products, and carts.
+The API is built using Node.js, Express, and MongoDB, ensuring a robust and scalable solution for e-commerce platforms.

+## Features

+- **User Authentication:** Users can sign up and sign in securely.
+- **Category Management:** Admins can create, retrieve, update, and delete product categories.
+- **Product Management:** Admins can create, retrieve, update, and delete products.
+- **Cart Management:** Users can add products to their cart, update quantities, and remove products.

 ## Prerequisites